-It's important that your regular physician preauthorize complex imaging services and recommend the use of in-network providers to keep your share of the cost as low as possible.
-Before going to an outpatient facility for complex imaging services, make sure that your physician has requested preauthorization and that that the facility is in the network.
+It's important to use in-network providers to keep your share of the cost as low as possible.
+Before going to an outpatient facility for complex imaging services, make sure that the facility is in the network.
 Tests done by an out-of-network facility will be covered as out-of-network care ... even if your tests were ordered by an in-network physician.
-Preauthorization is not required for retirees for whom Medicare is the primary insurer.